fedepaol/fedepaol.github.io/source/_posts/2016-05-13-how-to-a-timer.markdown

 That might work if you had to measure the cooking time of a [portion of capellini](http://www.bettycrocker.com/how-to/tipslibrary/charts-timetables-measuring/timetable-cooking-pasta) (the fastest cooking pasta I could think of).

 ### But wait, what if I had to bake a plum cake?
-The baking time of a plum cake is longer than an hour.
+Baking a plum cake takes longer than an hour.
 All the solutions I just mentioned rely on the fact that your application is running **for the whole lenght of the timer**.

 This could be acceptable in the desktop / server world, but it's far from acceptable in the Android context: if the app goes in background because the user wants to check his email, answer to a phone call or play a game, *the operating system is likely to reclaim the resources and shutdown the app itself*.
 In any case, the device will turn off after a short time.
 If you think that using a [wakelock](https://developer.android.com/training/scheduling/wakelock.html) will solve the problem... it will, but the user won't be happy of all the battery wasted by the screen.